Mid-Con Is Now A Premium Market For Natural Gas And NGLs (NYSEARCA:UNG)

 The chart below compares propane spot prices at Conway and Mont Belvieu from August through October 20, 2020.
 Conway spot prices consistently remained below Mont Belvieu prices, before overtaking it near the $0.50 range in October 2020.
 Interesting details emerge when we plot the 2020 Conway/Mont Belvieu spread against the 5-year average spread between the two.

 The chart below shows us exactly that, where if the value is above the black line, Mont Belvieu LST is holding the premium over Conway and when the value is below the black line, Conway is valued higher.
 We see that the spread between Mont Belvieu and Conway was much wider over the past five years than it is today.
 In the 5-year average, Mont Belvieu was more than 7 cents above Conway in non-winter months consistently.
 This is a deep contrast to September and October of 2020, where the basis collapsed and Conway emerged with a slight premium in price mid-October.
-This is a rare occurrence, happening once earlier during the oil price collapse and again now.
+This is a rare occurrence, happening once earlier during the oil price collapse this year and again now.
 Considering that this is a major shift away from the average spread for the last 5 years, we look to recent changes in the market to help us better understand the change in relative price.

 Source: Cost Management Solutions